About the Student Responsible Technology Use Agreement (RUA)

 Elementary RUA

-• It is a source document for proactive classroom discussions that instruct students about appropriate behaviors when using devices and network services in the classroom setting, as opposed to the behaviors they may express when using devices in a personal (home) setting.
+Before using Chromebooks for the first time each year, elementary teachers take time to discuss and model what responsible and appropriate technology use will look like in our classrooms.
+The student RUA is used to frame classroom discussions around appropriate behaviors when using devices and network services in the classroom setting, as opposed to the behaviors they may express when using devices in a personal (home) setting.

 EXAMPLE: Responsible Technology Use Agreement for Elementary (Grades K-5) Students